oasysokubo/Speech-interpretation-and-recognition/README.md

-**vrs-sys** - voice recognition and synthesizer allows for users to speak natural english voice commands and receive audible feedback
+**voicer** - voice recognition and synthesizer allows for users to speak natural english voice commands and receive audible feedback

 Oasys Okubo